Last Updated on

 Baked Egg Rolls

-My husband loves oriental food, which is why we decided to try these Baked Eggrolls from Karrie at Happy Money Saver.
+My husband loves asian food, which is why we decided to try these Baked Eggrolls from Karrie at Happy Money Saver.
 These were actually a lot of fun to make and did not take us very long to prepare.
 They are a lot healthier than the fried version you probably get from your local Chinese restaurant, and they don’t lose any of the crispness that you get with fried eggrolls.

 Best Ever Slow Cooker Pulled Pork

 You won’t regret trying this Pulled Pork Recipe from Jessica at Good Cheap Eats.
 Pulled pork is pretty versatile, as you can use it to make sandwiches or eat it by itself with some mashed potatoes.
 The flavoring in this recipe is something my entire family enjoyed.